darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 }
 ```

-Make sure that the latest spec version of pangolin is correct.
+Make sure that the latest spec version of Pangolin is correct.
 You can get it from https://pangolin.subscan.io/runtime.

 ```bash
 npx hardhat flatten ./Caller.sol > ~/Caller.sol